How to Practice Conscious Living: 7 Excellent Ways

 Yoga and meditation are great ways to keep you focused for the day.
 It keeps you calm as you redirect your thoughts toward your goals.
 You can tune into your thoughts and find your center by committing to a few minutes of yoga or meditation daily.

 The critical ingredient for conscious living is the renewal of your mind.
 The truth is, it all begins with the shift of your mindset.
 Our actions may influence our thoughts, but more often, it is our mind that redirects that direction.

-When your thoughts are clear and align with your actions, this is conscious living.
+This is conscious living when your thoughts are clear and align with your actions.
 But if you divert your attention from your efforts over and over, you are not making conscious choices.